 Why are Shareholders receiving this amount?

-Calista currently has over 34,500 Shareholders, and each Shareholder is eligible to apply for this CARES assistance.
+In fall 2021, Calista had over 34,500 Shareholders, and each Shareholder was eligible to apply for this CARES assistance.

 On average there are 2.5 Shareholders in each household.
 That means the average Shareholder household could receive over $800.